lindzcook/USNDataGuides/data-graphics.md

 ## Colors

 Red-Green is the most common form of color blindness.
 Beware of using these colors to communicate data.
-To check if differences between colors can be perceived by color blind users, check [Color Oracle](http://colororacle.org/) or [Spectrum.] (https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb?hl=en)
+To check if differences between colors can be perceived by colorblind users, check [Color Oracle](http://colororacle.org/) or [Spectrum.](https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb?hl=en)

 When showing differences in rate of a single variable, stick to a single hue and vary value/lightness.
 For example, don't fade from blue to pink.
 The one exception is fading from red to green to show "bad" to "good" (and remember to check your reds and greens for color blindness accessibility).

 Beware of using numerical cut-offs for gradient-like colors, see [here](http://junkcharts.typepad.com/junk_charts/2014/08/people-are-happier-in-some-parts-of-the-country-as-labor-day-nears.html).

-When use color to show category, use different colors instead of shades.
+When using color to show category, use different colors instead of shades.

 ## Color Breaks